 - SCAMMER: worstnightmayre

 - SCAMMER: Cristina Hazelnut

 At the risk of sounding snarky: Never.
-Both of the people behind K.R.
-Engineering (Karsten Rutledge and VelvetPurrsons) are incredibly busy in their real lives, and simply do not spend a lot of time hanging out on SL anymore.
-Additionally, technical limitations can often make logging in arduous.
-For that reason, K.R.
-Engineering offers support primarily over email.
+For both technical and personal reasons, both of the people behind K.R.
+Engineering (Karsten Rutledge and VelvetPurrsons) simply do not spend a lot of time hanging out on SL.
+Therefore, K.R.
+Engineering answers most support requests over email.
 Even if you IM one of us directly, we will still respond to your IM via email.
 So, what is the best way to get help?

 - Try searching this website.
 Go ahead and ask it questions naturally -- it is programmed to respond to things like "can't find my table" or "didn't get delivery."
-Chances are, your question is answered somewhere within its depths.
+Chances are, your question is answered somewhere.

-- If you don't find your answer, navigate on over to our contact page.
-There you will find many options for contacting us, both inside and outside SL.
+- If you can't find the information you need, navigate on over to our contact page.
+There you will find many options for contacting us, both from inside and outside SL.

 - Whether you email us, use the contact form, or IM VelvetPurrsons, just go ahead and tell us about your problem in detail.
 Include things like any error messages you received, and the version number of your table.

 - Please extend us some patience.
 It may take us a few business days to get back to you, and there may be long breaks between IMs as we assist with your issue.